Wellbeing support for adult social care staff

 Wellbeing for Life

 Wellbeing for Life deliver courses that will support individuals and those who work with others, to raise their awareness in subjects that will improve their mental and physical health.
 Find out more at Wellbeing for Life: training opportunities.
-There are also some useful free wellbeing videos that can be accessed through the Wellbeing for Life County Durham - YouTube account.
+There are also some useful free wellbeing videos that can be accessed through the Wellbeing for Life County Durham on YouTube - YouTube account.

 Support for unpaid carers